 - What functions do the different parts of the brain control?

-- What is the grade of a tumor?
+- What is brain tumor?
+What is a spinal cord tumor?

 - Where can a patient get more information about adult brain tumors?

 New types of clinical trial treatments for brain and spinal cord tumors in adults